-Now that we have looked into the power of Contract Analytics as well as the features that we need to make it truly deliver upon the promise of content intelligence, what can we do with it?
+Now that we have looked into the power of Contract Analytics as well as the features that we need to make it truly deliver upon the promise of intelligent document processing, what can we do with it?
 We should probably start with the most critical pain points for General Counsel, Procurement and business unit leaders:

 - Contract Discovery: In my experience, the first step of any contract analytics project is simply finding all of the contracts located on local drives, shared drives, SharePoint sites and even email servers (because so many just get left as an attachment to an email);

 - Contract Classification: After finding all of the contracts – which even for some of the best-organized organizations can take days – the next step is to figure out which ones are actually active and how the mass of agreements, addenda, appendices, purchase orders and more all fit together;

 - Standardized Language: The next step is to start working through the contract language, which should be easy when that language comes from your own standardized contracts, assuming of course that those contracts are standardized, which they so often aren’t and instead have inconsistent naming, inconsistent or even no meta-data tagging, not to mention a lack of harmonized clause libraries or playbooks;